agero-core/api-health/HealthApiDesign.md

 **Body:**

-The API response body is a JSON object which conforms to [Health](./Agero.Core.ApiHealth/Models/Health.cs).
+The API response body is a JSON object with the following fields:

 * **verifications** - Required array of the following JSON objects:
     * **verificationType** - Required string field which provides short description of verification.